What can one say about a city that has existed for thousands of years?

 Rome fits our criteria for an outstanding, educational family travel adventure that combines art, history, architecture, food and culture.
 You can spend a few days or an entire month exploring the glory of Rome, as it exists today and as it was in ancient times, and leave amazed and enlightened about this wonderful, mad city.

 When in Rome, do as the travelling mom has done!
-Here is our family’s ‘Top 10 List’ – our ‘must see’s’ and things to do in Rome, in order of our own favorites.
+Here is our family’s ‘Top 10 List’ – our ‘must see’s’ and things to do in Rome with kids.

 1. The Colosseum